-Brad McLeod is a former Navy SEAL turned fitness expert, coach, and author, best known for his work on SEALgrinderPT.com.
+Brad McLeod is a former Navy SEAL turned fitness expert, life coach, and author, best known for his work on SEALgrinderPT.com.
 With a distinguished military career and a passion for physical fitness, Brad brings a unique perspective to his writing, blending his experiences as a SEAL with his expertise in training and conditioning.

-As the founder of SEALgrinderPT.com, Brad has dedicated himself to helping others achieve their fitness goals, drawing upon the principles of mental toughness, discipline, and resilience that he learned during his time in the military.
-His writing reflects this ethos, offering practical advice, motivational insights, and actionable strategies for improving both physical and mental performance.
+As the founder of SEALgrinderPT, Brad has dedicated himself to helping others achieve their fitness goals, drawing upon the principles of mental toughness, discipline, and resilience that he learned during his time in the military.

 With a focus on functional fitness, endurance training, and mindset development, Brad’s articles provide valuable guidance for athletes, adventurers, and anyone seeking to push their limits and reach new heights.
-Whether he’s sharing workout routines, nutrition tips, or personal anecdotes from his SEAL training, Brad’s writing inspires readers to embrace challenge, embrace discomfort, and embrace the journey of self-improvement.

-Outside of his writing and coaching work, Brad remains an active participant in the fitness community, constantly seeking new challenges and opportunities for growth.
-Whether he’s tackling an obstacle course race, leading a training seminar, or sharing his knowledge through podcasts and interviews, Brad continues to inspire others to pursue excellence in all areas of their lives.
+Whether he’s tackling an GORUCK Star event, leading a training seminar, or sharing his knowledge through podcasts and interviews, Brad continues to inspire others to pursue excellence in all areas of their lives.

 Connect with Brad McLeod on SEALgrinderPT.com to access his latest articles, training programs, and resources for optimizing performance, unlocking potential, and becoming the best version of yourself.